microsoft/onnxruntime/README.md

 ## Training: Start

+The ONNX Runtime training feature enables easy integration with existing Pytorch trainer code to accelerate the exection.
 With a few lines of code, you can add ONNX Runtime into your existing training scripts and start seeing acceleration.
-The current preview version supports training acceleration for PyTorch transformer models on NVIDIA GPUs.
+The current preview version supports training acceleration for transformer models on NVIDIA GPUs.

 **[End-to-End Sample Notebook](https://github.com/microsoft/onnxruntime-training-examples)**

-1. Build the ONNX Runtime wheel for training. ([Build instructions](BUILD.md#training))

-2. Use ONNX Runtime Training in your PyTorch pre-training script.
-High-level code fragment to include in your pre-training code:
+This sample is configured to pre-train the BERT-Large model to show how ONNX Runtime training can be used to accelerate training execution.

+### Integrate with Pytorch
+ONNX Runtime (ORT) has the capability to train existing PyTorch models through its optimized backend.
+For this, we have introduced an python API for PyTorch, called ORTTrainer, which can be used to switch the training backend for PyTorch models (instance of `torch.nn.Module`) to `orttrainer`.
+This requires some changes in the trainer code, such as replacing the PyTorch optimizer, and optionally, setting flags to enable additional features such as mixed-precision training.
+Here is a sample code fragment to integrate ONNX Runtime Training in your PyTorch pre-training script:
+_NOTE: The current API is experimental and expected to see significant changes in the near future.
+Our goal is to improve the interface to provide more seamless integration with PyTorch training that requires minimal changes in users’ training code._

   ```python
   import torch